Malabar rebellion: Nature of attacks

 The District Magistrate stated that reliable information had been received about 180 forced conversions of Hindus and the actual total may run into thousands.
 Roland E. Miller estimates forced conversions as in the range of 200 and 2500.

 In the aftermath of this violence, the Suddhi Movement was created by the Arya Samaj.
 They converted over 2,000 Hindus who had been forcibly converted to Islam by the Mappilas.
 Sumit Sarkar in Modern India quotes an Arya Samaj source that claimed about 600 Hindus were killed and 2,500 forcibly converted during the rebellion.
 Variyankunnath Kunjahammad Haji claimed to have killed the alleged British agents and spies responsible for the forced conversion of Hindus to Mohammadanism and killing others.
 However, their leader, Swami Shraddhananda was stabbed on 23 December 1926 by an Islamist at his Ashram.
+Some newspapers reported that certain districts were 'empty of Hindus.'

 Punishments of rebel leaders

 The following were the various leaders of the movement, who were sentenced to death following the Malabar Rebellion: